Frequently Asked Questions

 Question?

 Does the cutoff need to be increased?
 If further research has shown some individuals producing higher quantities of ETG with incidental use, and the difficulty having a precise exact cut-off, will this change the current cut-off levels?
-How can it be assured the positive value of >100 or >250 (as currenty used) is from actual beverage alcohol intake?
+How can it be assured the positive value of >100 or >250 (as currently used) is from actual beverage alcohol intake?
 Is it possible the cut-off levels will change considering this new finding?

 Answer: